dejanu/killercoda_deal/kubernetes_course/k8s_services/step1.md

 Create namespace: <code>`kubectl create ns test`</code>.
 You can reach the app using the podIP<code>kubectl get po -o wide</code> and then <code>kubectl exec po/curlopenssl -- curl &lt;podIP&gt;:8888</code>
 <br>
 <br>
+A Service can map any incoming port to a targetPort.
+By default and for convenience, the targetPort is set to the same value as the port field.
 The app is running on port 8888, therefore create the service accordingly: <code>kubectl expose deployment pythonapp --name=pythonapp-svc --port=8081 --target-port=8888</code>.
-Check the endpoint using the service <code>curl -s pythonapp-svc.default.svc.cluster.local:8081</code>
 <br>
 <br>
 Create the service of type NodePort: <code>kubectl expose deployment pythonapp --name=pythonapp-svc --port=8081 --target-port=8888 --type=NodePort</code>.
 Or you can also